 Many people choose mediation with the thought that they will be able to avoid working with lawyers or having to deal with the court at all.
 However, because divorce involves legally binding agreements, it is advisable to be represented.
 An attorney can advise you about the potential benefits and repercussions of proposed agreements and can make sure your best interests are advanced and protected during negotiations.

-Located in Melville, New York, the professional mediators of Solutions Divorce Mediation, Inc. work with couples on Long Island and throughout the Greater New York City area.
+Located in Dix Hills, New York, the professional mediators of Solutions Divorce Mediation, Inc. work with couples on Long Island and throughout the Greater New York City area.
 To schedule a free initial consultation, call 1.631.683.8172 or contact us online.